varn0/omarchy-tui/docs/README.md

 # Omarchy TUI - Module Specifications

-Technical specifications for each module are located alongside their corresponding `.go` files in the project structure.
+This directory contains technical specifications for each module in the Omarchy TUI project.

 ## Project Structure